 How are we doing?
 Data for these measures come from the Maryland Youth Risk Behavior Survey (YRBS) which is part of the Youth Risk Behavior Surveillance System (YRBSS) developed by the Centers for Disease Control to monitor health-risk behaviors among youth.
 Beginning in 2005, MSDE administers the survey every two years.
 Early use of alcohol and heroin is associated with later drug use and the prevalence of high-risk behaviors by youth.
 Alcohol is the most commonly used drug among Maryland youth.
-While the percent of public school students in grades nine through 12 who are current drinkers is far higher than the percent who reported using heroin one or more times, heroin use increased by 57.7% from 2005 through 2009, while alcohol use declined by 7% over that same timeframe.
-Between 2005 and 2009, males reported a significant increase in ever having used heroin.
+While the percent of public school students in grades nine through 12 who are current drinkers is far higher than the percent who reported using heroin one or more times, heroin use increased by 61.5% from 2005 through 2011, while alcohol use declined by 12.6% over that same timeframe.
 "While substance abuse prevention must be addressed by all stakeholders, the Maryland State Department of Education (MSDE) continues to assist local school systems in developing, implementing, and sustaining scientifically-based research programs to prevent and reduce ATOD (alcohol, tobacco, and other drug) use in and around schools.
 Substance abuse prevention education is also taught as part of comprehensive health education in Kindergarten through 12th grade in all Maryland public schools."